Combating Data Laundering in LLM Training: Register Taxonomy

 \section{Register Taxonomy}

-The register taxonomy proposed by \citet{henriksson2024automatic} defines 23 sub-registers across nine major categories, ranging from narrative forms (e.g., news and sports reports, blogs) and informational texts (e.g., encyclopedia entries, research articles, legal documents) to opinion pieces, persuasive descriptions, interactive discussions (e.g., FAQs, interviews), instructional texts (e.g., recipes), spoken and lyrical registers, and machine-translated content (details are shown in Table~\ref{tab:rigster}).
-This taxonomy provides near-comprehensive coverage of open-domain texts, offering a systematic and scalable framework that reduces unbounded stylistic variation into a bounded set of functional categories.
+The register taxonomy proposed by \citet{henriksson2024automatic} defines 23 sub-registers, ranging from narrative forms (e.g., news and sports reports, blogs) and informational texts (e.g., encyclopedia entries, research articles, legal documents) to opinion pieces, persuasive descriptions, interactive discussions (e.g., FAQs, interviews), instructional texts (e.g., recipes), spoken and lyrical registers (details are shown in Table~\ref{tab:rigster}).
+This taxonomy provides a broad linguistically motivated coverage of common open-domain registers.
+In our work, it is used as a systematic and scalable framework that reduces unbounded stylistic variation into a bounded set of functional categories.